One-Day Recovery Breast Augmentation – The process

 Why do I go to these lengths to perform breast augmentation surgery?
 It certainly would have been easier to stay at the status quo.
 Here is why I do it:

 Patient education and surgeon commitment are key requisites to delivering this level of care.
 My patients are well educated and understand that achieving another level requires their commitment to a scientifically proved process, not just their subjective desires.
 Patients seek my opinion because I want to learn, have learned, and can deliver a different level of recovery and outcome.
 When I explain to them what is possible, and the level of scientifically published data behind it, no patient would choose a “traditional” or “rapid” recovery when they can have a 24-hour recovery.
+Are my colleagues skeptical as to whether I can produce these results?
+Absolutely yes!
+And remember, my patients have been experiencing a recovery from breast augmentation in 24 hours since 2004!!!
+Read my 2013 letter to the editor in Journal of Plastic and Reconstructive Surgery entitled “Nothing Dubious or Unpredictable About 24 Hour Recovery in Breast Augmentation.”

 This system was created to be both reliable and reproducible for any surgeon who is willing to learn it and commit to implementing its principles.
 I am a testament to that.
 Twenty-four–hour recovery works.
 It is better for us as well as our patients.
 When processes are clearly defined and published enabling a patient to be out to dinner and shopping instead of at home in pain, nauseated from narcotics, bound in dressings, with limited mobility, how can a surgeon not at least try to offer a patient the “out-to dinner/ shopping option”?